-For the final tutorial, the pupils will receive written feedback for their assessment.
-Their tutor will provide one-to-one feedback and suggest areas for future progress.
+For the final tutorial, tutors provide pupils with feedback and suggest areas for future progress.

+The Brilliant Club mobilises the Masters and PhD community to select subject experts who can share their knowledge through tuition.
 Our recruitment process consists of three main stages: 1) application form, 2) assessment centre and 3) pre-employment checks.
 We assess all candidates against the skills and values that we believe are crucial to the delivery of excellent tutorials, and cross reference this against relevant guidelines from OFSTED (schools).
-All PhD tutors are subject to a DBS check, Right to Work check and TRA check.
+All tutors are subject to a DBS check, Right to Work check and TRA check.

 Every tutor is required to attend training before they are allocated to teach.
 Tutors are trained in pedagogy practices to deliver high-quality and age-appropriate tutorials.